 Mutual Funds and Variable Annuities

-Strategic Partners pay extra compensation to the Broker-Dealer in addition to the usual product compensation described in the prospectus.
+Strategic Partners pay extra compensation to the Broker-Dealer and/or Advisor Group in addition to the usual product compensation described in the prospectus.
 The additional amounts Strategic Partners pay vary from one Strategic Partner to another and from year to year.
 Some Strategic Partners pay up to 30 basis points (0.30%) of your total purchase amount of a mutual fund or variable insurance product.
-So, for example, if you invest $10,000 in a mutual fund, the Broker-Dealer could be paid up to $30.
+So, for example, if you invest $10,000 in a mutual fund, the Broker-Dealer and/or Advisor Group could be paid up to $30.
 (A “basis point” is equal to one one-hundredth of a percentage point).
-Additionally, some Strategic Partners make a monthly or quarterly payment or additional monthly or quarterly payment based on the assets you hold in the fund or variable insurance product over a period of time of up to 18 basis points (0.18%) per year.
-For example, on a holding of $10,000, the Broker-Dealer could receive up to $18.
-Alternatively, the Broker- Dealer may receive compensation from the mutual fund or insurance company as: (1) a flat fee regardless of the amount of new sales or assets held in client accounts; or (2) the greater of such flat fee or amount based on assets and/or new sales as referenced above and any ticket charge payments referenced below.
-These payments are designed to compensate the Broker-Dealer for ongoing marketing and administration and education of its employees and representatives.
+Additionally, some Strategic Partners make a monthly or quarterly payment, or additional monthly or quarterly payments, based on the assets you hold in the fund or variable insurance product over a period of time of up to 18 basis points (0.18%) per year.
+For example, on a holding of $10,000, the Broker-Dealer and/or Advisor Group could receive up to $18.
+Alternatively, the Broker- Dealer and/or Advisor Groupreceives compensation from the mutual fund or insurance company as: (1) a flat fee regardless of the amount of new sales or assets held in client accounts; or (2) the greater of such flat fee or amount based on assets and/or new sales as referenced above.
+These payments are designed to compensate the Broker-Dealer and/or Advisor Group for ongoing marketing and administration and education of its employees and representatives.
 You do not make these payments.
 They are paid by the mutual fund and insurance companies and/or their affiliates out of the assets or earnings of the funds or insurance companies or their affiliates.

 Fixed Insurance Products